Chandelier made of white lacquered wood - extremely versatile

 It can be illuminated with a maximum power of 360 watts.

 Luxurious antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire style furniture and accessories date from the period between the late 18th and early 19th centuries.
-This style was influenced by Napoleon’s reign, characterized by strong references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+This style originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details